URL-Decode

 Douglas Crockford developed the JSON format.
 It is based on the JavaScript language.
 The JSON contains elements that are similar to JavaScript.

-To validate your JSON structure by using JSON Validator.
+You can validate your JSON structure by using JSON Validator.
 Do the following steps.

 • Open the Online JSON Validator.